Peter Drucker, the famous “founder of modern management,” once said:

 Performing the research and groundwork necessary to find your market, and make your business a lean operation machine targeting the right people in the right way, and then;

-Taking the information you have on your market, and doubling down on the successful and repeatable marketing techniques which will win your market.
+Taking the information you have on your market, and doubling down on the successful and repeatable marketing cloud techniques which will win your market.

 So how do you come up with a strategic marketing plan?
 Let’s take a look.

 First, you need examine the situation in the marketplace, and answer these four questions: